List of county routes in Suffolk County, New York (26–50C): County Route 33

 County Route 33 was the designation for Cranberry Hole Road, Promised Land Road, and Napeague Meadow Road.
 The entire road is a former routing of Montauk Highway.

-CR 33 began in Amagansett at the intersection of NY 27 and Bluff Road as Cranberry Hole Road, and carried over a bridge above the Montauk Branch of the Long Island Rail Road, the easternmost LIRR bridge to exist.
+CR 33 began in Amagansett at the intersection of NY 27 and Bluff Road as Cranberry Hole Road, and carried over the Cranberry Hole Road Bridge above the Montauk Branch of the Long Island Rail Road, the easternmost LIRR bridge to exist.
 The name Cranberry Hole Road continues until the intersection with Bendigo Road (former CR 33A and CR 74).
 From there it the road becomes Promised Land Road.
 Both segments of CR 33 ran along the northern edge of Napeague State Park, and continued to run through the park even as it turns southeast onto Napeague Meadow Road.
 Promised Land Road continues northeast as Lazy Point Road where it enters "downtown" Napeague.

 The former route crosses the LIRR Montauk branch for the second time, but this time it is at an at-grade crossing, where it enters a section of Napeague formerly known as East Hampton Beach, before finally terminating at Montauk Point State Parkway (NY 27).